PrestaShop/open-source/content/maintainers-guide/project-organization.md

 - Tristan Lehot ([@TristanLDD](https://github.com/TristanLDD))

 ### Quality Assurance (QA)
+### Issue Managers

-Issue managers qualify new issues to avoid duplicates and, if they are indeed defects in the software, their severity.
+Issue managers reproduce and qualify new issues to avoid duplicates and, if they are indeed defects in the software, their severity.
+They also redirect new improvement suggestions to the right Product Manager.

 Current issue managers: